aws-samples/aws-refactoring-to-serverless/implementation/extract-message-router/README.md

 1. Get any media file (content does not matter) for testing this pattern.

 2. Next, lets upload that file to the 'media' folder.
-Remember to r7.eplace {your_filename} with name of your file.
+Remember to replace {your_filename} with name of your file.
 ```
 BUCKET_ORIGINAL=$(aws cloudformation describe-stacks --stack-name ExtractMessageRouterOriginalStack --query 'Stacks[].Outputs[0].OutputValue' --output text)
 aws s3 cp <your_filename> s3://$BUCKET_ORIGINAL/media/<your_filename>